thomasahle/sunfish/README.md

 Run it!
 =======
-Sunfish is selfcontained in the `sunfish.py` file of the repository.
+Sunfish is self contained in the `sunfish.py` file from the repository.
 I recommend running it with `pypy` for optimal perforamnce.

 It is also possible to run Sunfish as an XBoard/CECP engine in PyChess or a similar interface.
 It requires a bit of fiddling with the `test.py` script though.